 Hi everyone!
 In this post, I would like to share my experiences being the youngest Frontend Engineering Lead at Indonesia's largest digital signature company, PrivyID.
 I was 20 years old at that time.
 And I worked for about 1.5 years.

 I'm a special curriculum vocational high school graduate.
-Why we called it 'special curriculum' is because usually in other schools in Indonesia it only spend 3 years.
+Why we called it a 'special curriculum' is because usually in other schools in Indonesia it only spend 3 years.
 Meanwhile, I was in school for 4 years.
 The 4 years were divided into two phases, 3 years of learning, and 1 year of internship.

 Also, I hadn't found the right learning method for me.
 And then, I tried all the learning methods that I knew.
 It turned out that watching and following online courses on YouTube or Udemy is the best for me.

 However, these online courses only teach me the basics.
 When I encountered more complex tasks, I got very confused.
 Thankfully, many senior mentors were very happy to help me to solve those tasks.
 And I learned a lot from them.
 Especially how to read and learn from the documentation.

 From this experience, I think I had enough knowledge foundation to go deeper into this frontend engineering world.
 So I chose this path, and I learn more.

 As I learn, I was happy to share my findings and knowledge with others.
 And eventually, I began to be a mentor for my colleagues when they were confused while trying to solve complex tasks.
 Also, my school was calling me back to mentor my juniors who will take part in some front-end engineering competitions.

 I was promoted to be a Frontend Engineering Lead at the start of 2020.
 Everybody knows that being a leader is hard.